 Since Rache has produced a detailed description of all towns and quests in this game, I do not intend to duplicate his fabulous work.
 If I ever get around to it, I will however make a few notes on points where I do not agree with him.

-| The Second Trilogy (Avernum 4, Avernum 5, Avenum 6) |
+The Second Trilogy (Avernum 4, Avernum 5, Avenum 6)

-Avernum 4
+Avernum 4 Avernum 4

 This game uses a new engine and has a completely new look.
-The blurb says that "all the stuff that caused busywork and confusion has been ruthlessly pared away".
+The blurb says that “all the stuff that caused busywork and confusion has been ruthlessly pared away”.
 Be that as it may, I have had some difficulty getting into the game.
-The transfer from Mac to windows has been done very badly.
+The transfer from Mac to Windows has been done very badly.
 It stores saved games along with the program files.
-In order to play it as another user on XP you have to alter the file rights of the directory called "data".
+In order to play it as another user on XP you have to alter the file rights of the directory called “data”.
 There are only 16 slots for all users to store saved games.
 The engine reads directly from the keyboard rather then using the proper driver.
 This means that if you are using a keyboard with a layout other than the American standard the keys are interpreted wronglz (that is what I get with my German keyboard).
 The Engine also annoys me: no differnce between towns and outdoors; the curious method of moving around sometimes makes combat difficult, because the characters do not always take the route I expected.

 Perhaps I will one day write some notes about this game, but this is very unlikely as I have no intention of buying the game.

-Avernum 5
+Avernum 5 Avernum 5

 The keyboard is still read wrongly.
 At least the saved games are stored correctly in the user's home directory, but still only 16 slots.
 It was so nice in the first trilogy to be able to use the native file system to store as many saved games as I wanted to.